onyx-and-iris/VMR.ahk/VMR-Class/bus-strip-object.md

 ```

 ## Retrieve the gain level of a bus/strip
-`level` Array : contains the current level (in dB) for every channel a bus/strip has.
+`level` Array : contains the current level (in dB) for every channel a bus/strip has

-Hardware (physical) strips have 2 channels (left, right), Buses and virtual strips have 8 channels.
+Hardware (physical) strips have 2 channels (left, right), Buses and virtual strips have 8 channels
 ```lua
     level := voicemeeter.bus[1].level[1]
     max_level := Max(voicemeeter.bus[1].level*)